 Naturally filtered salt water gets its vital grayish color from more than 80 trace minerals.
 Its slight moistness keeps the salt and minerals in a form that the body can utilize effectively.

 What happens when natural salt is added to filtered water?

-Positive ions in the salt surround the negative ions of the water molecules and vice versa.
+When combined, positive ions in the salt surround the negative ions of the water molecules and vice versa.
 This creates a new structure that has an electrical charge, which is easily absorbed by the body.
 Water is no longer water and salt is no longer salt.

 Once ingested, the electrical charge in the solution works with the body to send electrical signals between cells and assist the kidneys in maintaining fluid balances.

 Drinking a mixture of natural salt and water is nothing new; it has been used as a remedy around the globe for centuries.
 Both anecdotal and scientific evidence support its use for the following:

 Yes, we are told to drink more water.
 While most people do need to drink more water, it is possible to drink too much.
 According to Matt Stone, author of Eat for Heat: A Metabolic Approach to Food and Drink, consuming too much plain water can actually cause the body to become over-diluted.

 When this happens, it can put a tremendous strain on the body and slow metabolism.
 Cellular health is dependent on a particular concentration of minerals and electrolytes.
 When we drink large amounts of plain water, extracellular fluid becomes diluted, which creates a stress response and the release of adrenaline.